security-force-monitor/research-handbook/source/source-publication-specific.rst

 Guidance on use
 ~~~~~~~~~~~~~~~

-Values for this attribute are chosen from the list of ISO 3166-1 alpha-2 codes, which can be found (`on the ISO website <https://www.iso.org/obp/ui/#search/code/>`_ and on `Wikipedia <https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2#Officially_assigned_code_elements>`_.
-Sometimes, this attribute is  difficult to populate as the country of establishment of a publication can be obscure.
+Values for this field are chosen from the list of ISO 3166-1 alpha-2 codes, which can be found (`on the ISO website <https://www.iso.org/obp/ui/#search>`).
+This value is determined based on the location of the organization (often found in the "Contact Us" section of a website) or the location a platform gives a social media account.
+If this cannot be determined the field should be left blank.

 source:publication_name